Paintball is impossible to film live.

 - Move the cameras further away and zoom in.
 This makes it easier to frame the shooter and the target in shot and makes them look closer to each other.
 Hormesis 1v1 did this.

-- Rotate your 180 (aka line of action) by 90 degrees, and make ONE endzone your main camera location with a few cameras spread along the line and corners.
+- Rotate your 180 (aka line of action) by 90 degrees, and make one endzone your main camera location with a few cameras spread along the line and corners.

 This way almost by default you're getting the best angles.
-Better dorito and snake action, a sense of attacking vs defending teams, and makes it much easier to respect the 180 while doing so.
+Better dorito and snake action, a sense of attacking vs defending teams, and this makes it much easier to respect the 180 while doing so.
 It also will make everything much easier to follow.
 You wont need cameras at the other end other than for instant replay angles if you have budget.
 Teams switch ends each point, so you get to show both.

-(note: your sky camera will be from the same end, not side on.
-It's actually easier to frame the field this way!) - Don't bother trying to show everything!
+This is super related to: - Don't bother trying to show everything!
 Esports do this.
 Ignore most of what's going on.
 Choose one team (or player!) to mainly focus on for each point.
 Tell their story.
 Show the tactical situation sometimes from a high camera, but don't try to highlight everyone all the time.

 - Use a desynchronized feed if you have the budget.
 By that I mean: cuts are live, footage is a couple seconds delayed.
-That was the editor can see a hit or some action, cut to it, and THEN the viewer sees and hears the moment happen.
+That was the editor can see a hit or some action, cut to it, and then the viewer sees and hears the moment happen.
 It requires buffering all cameras by a couple seconds and needs to be something that can be toggled.

 PS, never use picture in picture unless it's to keep the live feed up during a replay.
 It just causes confusion as people don't know where to look.
 Choose a camera and stick with it.